KamilGodek/Advanced-Re-Identification-and-Person-Tracking-Using-Multiple-Neural-Network-Architectures/README.md

 lap==0.4.0
 ```

-## Key Features and Detailed Functions
+## Main Features and Detailed Functions

 ### 1. `extract_reid_features(image)`

-- **Description**: Extracts distinctive re-identification features from an image to help match individuals across different frames.
-This function prepares the image by resizing it, converting it to RGB, normalizing pixel values, and extracting features using a pre-trained ResNet50 model.
+**Description:** Extracts re-identification features from an image to help match individuals across different frames.
+This function prepares the image by resizing, converting to RGB, normalizing pixel values, and extracting features using a pre-trained OSNet_x1_0 model.
-- **Parameters**:
+**Parameters:**
-  - `image`: Input image to be processed for feature extraction.
+- `image`: The input image from which features are to be extracted.
-- **Returns**: A feature vector represented as a NumPy array.
+**Returns:** A feature vector represented as a NumPy array.
 This vector captures the unique characteristics of the person in the image.

-### 2. `compare_reid_features(features1, features2)`
+### 2. `cosine_similarity(features1, features2)`

-- **Description**: Computes the cosine similarity between two feature vectors to determine how similar two detected instances are.
-This function is crucial for re-identifying individuals based on their extracted features.
+**Description:** Computes the cosine similarity between two feature vectors to determine how similar two detected instances are.
+This function is crucial for re-identifying people based on their extracted features.
-- **Parameters**:
+**Parameters:**
 - `features1`: Feature vector of the first instance.
 - `features2`: Feature vector of the second instance.
-- **Returns**: A similarity score between 0 and 1, where 1 indicates a perfect match and 0 indicates no similarity.
+**Returns:** A similarity score between 0 and 1, where 1 indicates a perfect match and 0 indicates no similarity.

 ### 3. `improved_feature_matching(features, persons, similarity_threshold)`

-- **Description**: Matches newly detected features with existing tracked individuals by comparing feature vectors and evaluating similarity scores against a predefined threshold.
-This function enhances the accuracy of re-identification by refining the matching process.
+**Description:** Matches newly detected features to currently tracked individuals by comparing feature vectors and evaluating similarity scores against a predefined threshold.
+This function enhances re-identification accuracy by refining the matching process.
-- **Parameters**:
+**Parameters:**
 - `features`: Feature vector of the newly detected person.
 - `persons`: List of currently tracked individuals.
 - `similarity_threshold`: Minimum similarity score required for a match.
-- **Returns**: A list of matched persons, each associated with a similarity score indicating the degree of match.
+**Returns:** A list of matched individuals, each associated with a similarity score indicating the degree of match.

 ### 4. `compute_cost_matrix(persons, detections)`

-- **Description**: Constructs a cost matrix that combines feature similarity and IoU (Intersection over Union) scores to create a comprehensive metric for matching detections with existing individuals.
+**Description:** Constructs a cost matrix that combines feature similarity and Intersection over Union (IoU) scores to create a comprehensive metric for matching detections to existing individuals.
 This matrix is used in the assignment algorithm to determine the best matches.
-- **Parameters**:
+**Parameters:**
-  - `persons`: List of currently tracked persons.
+- `persons`: List of currently tracked individuals.
 - `detections`: List of newly detected individuals.
-- **Returns**: A NumPy array representing the cost matrix used for solving the assignment problem.
+**Returns:** A NumPy array representing the cost matrix used to solve the assignment problem.

 ### 5. `main()`

-- **Description**: The main function that coordinates the entire video processing pipeline.
-It performs the following tasks:
+**Description:** Coordinates the entire video processing pipeline.
+Performs the following tasks:
-  - **Video Loading**: Loads the input video file from the specified path.
+- **Loading Video:** Loads the input video file from the specified path.
-  - **Model Initialization**: Initializes the YOLO model for object detection and the ResNet50 model for feature extraction.
+- **Initializing Models:** Initializes the YOLO model for object detection and the OSNet_x1_0 model for feature extraction.
-  - **Frame Processing**: Iterates through each frame of the video, performing detection, feature extraction, and tracking.
+- **Processing Frames:** Iterates through each video frame, performing detection, feature extraction, and tracking.
-  - **Tracking and Re-Identification**: Uses the SORT algorithm to track individuals and re-identifies them based on extracted features.
+- **Tracking and Re-identification:** Uses the SORT algorithm to track individuals and re-identify them based on extracted features.
-  - **Result Saving**: Saves annotated video frames and snapshots of detected individuals to the output directory.
+- **Saving Results:** Saves annotated video frames and snapshots of detected individuals to the output directory.
-  - **Real-Time Display**: Displays the number of people detected in the current frame and the total number of unique individuals detected so far.
+- **Real-time Display:** Displays the number of detected individuals in the current frame and the total number of unique individuals detected so far.
-- **Execution**: Run the script with the appropriate parameters to process the video and generate results.
+**Execution:** Run the script with appropriate parameters to process the video and generate results.

 ## Additional Information